-This pendentive below the dome depicts the tree of life and figures holding symbols of education and the home and are meant to represent grants early life.
+This pendentive below the dome depicts the tree of life, with two allegorical figures holding symbols of education and the home.
+It is meant to represent Grant's early life.

 - Contains a permanent exhibit gallery addressing some of the major events in President Grant's life.